 To establish a trademark, one must first go to WIPO's official site.
 You can do so using one of two methods:

 - The Madrid System: You use this system if you have connections to parties in the Madrid Agreement.
-That means you need to have an industrial commercial in one of the 123 countries and connected to one of the members.
+That means you need to have an industrial commercial in one of the 123 countries and be connected to one of the members.

 - If you file with the nearest regional & national trademark office, they can provide you with information that applies to WIPO's policies.
 You will need to file a trademark with each country—best for sellers that work in a small number of countries.